Baggage allowance: Baggage pooling

 During the departure in an airport, assembling all the associated baggage of passengers who are to be checked in together and checking those baggages in the name of one passenger is known as a pooling of the baggage.

 Fees

 Baggage fees in the United States have been the norm for many airlines, and the trend is predicted to continue with many trans-Atlantic flights starting to collect fees for the lowest cost tickets.
 Typically, baggage fees are included in the ticket price.
 Different airline websites will normally explicitly state their baggage fee policy and limits.
 IdeaWorks, a travel consulting firm, predicted fees will become the norm by the end of 2019 and globally thereafter.

 The 23 largest airlines in the United States reported earning $4.6 billion in baggage fees in 2017.
 This increased to $33 billion in baggage fees for 2023, and increase of 15 percent over the previous year.

+In recent years, pressure from European consumer organizations, most notably the European Consumer Organization (BEUC), along with several members of the European Parliament, has increased regarding airline policies on hand baggage.
+Criticism, particularly intensified by seven major EU airlines charging passengers for hand luggage, calls for standardized carry-on baggage dimensions and fees across all EU carriers.
+Advocates of standardization argue that air travelers should benefit from clearer and more consistent baggage rules.
+In response, Transport and Tourism Committee proposed have voted in favor of measures aimed at eliminating confusing carry-on charges and promoting uniform regulations within the aviation sector.
+The proposal still requires approval from EU member states.